mroavi/vim-tomux/README.md

 Clipboard
 ---------

 Sending code to a REPL is a common use case of tomux.
 By default, tomux uses an intermediary file to communicate with tmux.
-One of the drawbacks of using this approach is that every character sent is echoed, which can be annoying if you are sending large portions of text.
+One of the drawbacks of using this approach is that every character sent is echoed in the REPL, which can be annoying if you are sending large chunks of code.

 To solve this, tomux provides an option to communicate over the clipboard instead.
 Several programming languages provide a method to execute code from the